mcduryea/Intro-to-Bioinformatics/ReplicationOrigin_PartI.md

 ## Preliminary Thoughts

 Welcome back!
 Today we begin to tackle our first *real* bioinformatics application.
 We'll be seeking out the section of the genome which signals for replication of the genetic code.
-We'll continue using short, randomly generated strings of nucleotides to help us built and test code but then we'll apply it to the *Vibrio Cholerae* genome (and other bacterial genomes) to obtain real results.
+We'll continue using short, randomly generated strings of nucleotides to help us build and test code but then we'll apply it to the *Vibrio Cholerae* genome (and other bacterial genomes) to obtain real results.

-Now, open up RStudio, open the project that you built last time to manage your group repository, and open up your `Replication_<YOURNAME>.qmd` file.
-You'll be completing the tasks outlined here in that notebook.
+Now, open up RStudio, open the project that you built and connected to your group repository, and open up your `Replication_<YOURNAME>.qmd` file.
+Like last time, you'll be completing the tasks outlined here in that notebook.
 Be sure to add your own discussion throughout, rather than simply using your notebook as a "code-container".
 Your groupmates and your future self will thank you.

 Throughout the activity you'll be making progress on the Challenge tasks outlined in this `ReplicationOrigin_PartI` notebook.
 You are encouraged to *Push* your changes out to the "origin" repo, and to *Pull* in the changes made by your group-mates often.
 Your code will help them make progress, and their code will help you.
 When looking at your group-mates notebooks, please open their `*.html` files -- **do not** open and edit their `*.qmd` file.
 This will lead to badness that we don't want to encounter yet.

 ## Notebook Objectives

 We'll be building on our previous work in the following ways:

-+ Learn to eliminate "single-use code" by encapsulating code in *functions* which can be easily applied to different genomes.
+-   Learn to eliminate "single-use code" by encapsulating code in *functions* which can be easily applied to different genomes.
-+ Think about, and implement, techniques which will lead to efficient code.
+-   Think about, and implement, techniques which will lead to efficient code.
-+ Expand your ability to count the frequency of each individual nucleotide within a genome to an ability to count the appearance of patterns in the genome.
+-   Expand your ability to count the frequency of each individual nucleotide within a genome to an ability to count the appearance of patterns in the genome.
-+ Build and execute functions to find "hidden messages" within the genome by identifying patterns appearing much more often than they would be expected to if a genome included nucleotides at random.
+-   Build and execute functions to find "hidden messages" within the genome by identifying patterns appearing much more often than they would be expected to if a genome included nucleotides at random.
-+ Exploit transcription errors to narrow a search region for the *replication origin*.
+-   Exploit transcription errors to narrow a search region for the *replication origin*.

 ## The Search for the Replication Origin